isebenius/MIND/README.md

 After these commands have been run, the output surface files can then be passed as features into the _compute_MIND_ command.

+## Repeated values and univariate networks
+It is worth explicitly noting that MIND is only valid for use on strictly continuous distributions.
+Because of this, data that contains many repeated values will compromise the validity of MIND results.
+If your vertex-level data contains many repeated values, the code will fail.
+This is most likely to happen when only a single feature is considered in the MIND network.
+In the case that a quasi-continuous distribution has many repeated values, one workaround is to estimate the empirical distribution of values within each region of interest and resample from it.
+This workaround is implemented in with the 'resample' flag in the calculate_mind_network function.

 ## Citing

 If you use this software to compute MIND networks in your research, please cite the following paper: